olingern/janken/README.md

 ## Configuration

-Yaba's configuration file is stored in your home directory under `.yaba`.
+janken's configuration file is stored in your home directory under `.janken`.

 Example:

 ```
-/home/user/.yaba
+/home/user/.janken
 ```

 An example of what is currently stored in the configuration file: